UPD: The recent Instagram API changes were accomplished in 2018.

 How will I be affected, if I am an Instagram service developer?

-All developers of Instagram apps should study Instagram Graph API documentation carefully.
+All developers of Instagram feed apps should study Instagram Graph API documentation carefully.
 The update of March 31, 2020 in a couple of weeks, so you still have time to adjust your products to the upcoming upgrade.

 Elfsight developers’ comments: